Kiel97/DCSS-Challenge-Generator/README.md

 -----Future Goals-----
 - Convert console program to GUI program
-- Background with god combos
+- Species with god combos instead of backgrounds
 - Challenges with gods to choose and ban